Physician Assistant Studies Student Handbook

 It is strongly recommended that PA students not engage in employment during any phase of the program.
 Because of the intense nature of studies during all phases of the program, there is significant likelihood that those who work will find themselves in academic jeopardy.
 No allowances will be made in the academic or clinical schedules for students who are employed.

-Please refer to the NYIT Accessibility Policy.
+Please refer to the NYIT Accessibility Procedure.
 For further information regarding disability-related services, contact:

 Alcohol and Other Drug Policy

 Please refer to NYIT's alcohol and other drug policy.